Buffalo River (Victoria): Location and features

 Formed by the east and west branches of the river, the headwaters of the Buffalo River rise in the Barry Mountains below Mount Selwyn and The Razor at an elevation exceeding 1300 m above sea level.
 The east and west branches of the river reach their confluence within the Mount Buffalo National Park, where the watercourse becomes the Buffalo River.
 The river flows generally north, much of its course through the remote national park, joined by nine tributaries including the Catherine River and the Dandongadale River, before reaching its confluence with the Ovens River west of the town of Myrtleford and adjacent to the Great Alpine Road.
 The river descends 228 m over its 65 km course.

-The river is impounded by the Buffalo Dam that creates the 24000 ML reservoir, called Lake Buffalo, that was completed in 1965 and supplies potable water to Myrtleford and irrigation of the Goulburn Valley.
+The river is impounded by the Buffalo Dam that creates the 24000 ML reservoir called Lake Buffalo, which was completed in 1965 and supplies potable water to Myrtleford and irrigation of the Goulburn Valley.